8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 This is an under-mattress baby movement monitor.
 It is a highly sensitive device (lower risk of false alarms) that monitors and detects the baby’s slightest movements through the mattress.

-The Babysense sounds an alarm alert to check the baby if no movement is detected for more than 20 seconds or if the movement rate slows to less than 10 micro-movements per minute.
+The Babysense sounds an alarm to check the baby if no movement is detected for more than 20 seconds or if the movement rate drops below 10 micro-movements per minute.

 Negative reviews for this product include not purchasing if you use a fan in your baby’s room as it can cause a false alarm.
 Also, there were complaints about the sensitivity levels being off, poor customer service response, the monitor does not have an easy-to-read ON indicator, it does not reset if false alarms occur and it is not portable.